-View Bonnie White's Notice on WashingtonPost.com and share memories
+View BONNIE WHITE's Notice on WashingtonPost.com and share memories

-White, Bonnie H., of North Bethesda Maryland passed away on Sunday November 24, 2019 - she was 93 years old.
+Bonnie H. White of North Bethesda Maryland passed away on Sunday November 24, 2019 - she was 93 years old.
 She was born and raised in Dante a small town in Southwest Virginia and was one of 10 children in her family.
 She attended the Virginia School for the Deaf (VSD) in Stanton, Virginia and was a member of the graduating class of 1947.
-After graduation she lived and worked in Bristol (TN), Knoxville (TN) and Milwaukee (WI).
+After graduation she lived and worked in Bristol, TN), Knoxville, TN and Milwaukee, WI.
 In September of 1958 she married A.B.
 White of Dyersburg Tennessee who had attended the Tennessee School for the Deaf (TSD).

-As a married couple they lived in Detroit and later settled in Washington, DC where he worked for the Government Printing Office (GPO).
-They had (3) children - Jonnie A. Wells (Richmond, VA) James G. White (Rockville, MD) and Sheila Holbrook White of (St. Paul, MN).
+As a married couple they lived in Detroit and later settled in Washington D.C. where he worked for the Government Printing Office (GPO).
+They had three children, Jonnie A. Wells of Richmond, VA, James G. White of Rockville, MD and Sheila Holbrook White of St. Paul, MN.
 In the 1980's she realized her dream to attend college and graduated from the University of Maryland in College Park with a BS in Political Science in 1998.

 In the 1980's she worked for the Securities and Exchange Commission (SEC) and retired in 1995.
 She was an active member of the Disabilities Issues Advisory Committee (DIAC) which provided direction and guidance insuring that the accommodations were provided to her SEC colleagues with disabilities.